Yusufss4/plant-health-classification/results/result.md

 **Architecture:** `vit_small_plus_patch16_dinov3.lvd1689m`

-The ViT model leverages the DINOv3 self-supervised pre-training.
-It reached its best validation state at Epoch 14.
+The ViT model leverages DINOv3 self-supervised pre-training.
+While highly accurate, it struggles slightly more than the CNN with fine-grained feature extraction in this specific dataset.

 ### Performance Breakdown